vidje/ql-ctf-guide/README.md

 `Q:` Anything else missing?

-`Ą:` Yup, configs and Spider Crossings unfortunately.
+`A:` Yup, configs and Spider Crossings section, unfortunately.
 Those also got lost, I probably did a poor paste from pdf version to Steam.

+`Q:` Who made this?

+`A:` Raist and myself (esdf/vidje).

 ## Index